What You Should Expect When Hiring a CPA Firm (Advice from a CPA)

-I have been a professional auditor working with CPA firms for over 20 years.
+I have worked with CPA firms for over 20 years as a professional auditor.
 I’m frequently asked by friends and family to help them find an accountant or firm to help with their yearly tax returns or prepare financial statements.

-I usually end up helping them not only with the selection process but also with the day to day running of their business, as they are often too busy to deal with the accounting and tax aspects.
+I usually end up helping them not only with the selection process and the day-to-day running of their business, as they are often too busy to deal with the accounting and tax aspects.

 In this article, I will outline what you should expect when you hire a CPA firm.